Exploring the Health Benefits of Parijat Leaves

 How to use Parijat leaves for joint pain?

-To use parijat leaves for joint discomfort, boil the leaves in water to create a decoction.
+To traditionally use parijat leaves for joint discomfort, a common method is to boil approximately 5-7 fresh, clean leaves in two cups of water until the quantity reduces to about one cup, creating a decoction (Kwath).
 Drinking this may help with its believed anti-inflammatory properties and alleviate joint discomfort.

 What is the nutrition of Parijat?